 Defense Acquisition Regulations System, Department of Defense (DoD).

-DoD will consider all comments received by July 22, 2019.
+Consideration will be given to all comments received by August 29, 2019.

 Start Supplemental Information

 A. Title and OMB Number

 Safeguarding Covered Defense Information, Cyber Incident Reporting, and Cloud Computing; OMB Control Number 0704-0478.

 Offerors and contractors must report cyber incidents on unclassified networks or information systems, within cloud computing services, and when they affect contractors designated as providing operationally critical support, as required by statute.

 Annual Responses: 34,974.

 Affected Public.
 Businesses or other for-profit and not-for-profit institutions.

 Respondent's Obligation: Required to obtain or retain benefits.

 Frequency: On occasion.